Kentucky Derby 2014 - History Continues on May 3, 2014

 Whether you want to learn more about the Kentucky Derby schedule or how to buy tickets, we have you covered.
 We also have information on placing bets on Kentucky Derby 2014, including odds and a list of current contenders.
 We even have a page on real life horse racing stories, ten tales of true luck.

-Before we get into more information about the race, we need to talk about the new streamlined qualification process for the 2014 Kentucky Derby.
+Before we get into more information about the race, we need to talk about the qualification process for the 2014 Kentucky Derby.
+This qualification system is in its second year after debuting in 2013 to mixed reviews.
 The number of qualifying stakes races has been lowered from 185 to only 36, which should create a more competitive starting field.
-The move has generated a lot of buzz online and in the media.
+The move has generated a lot of buzz online and in the media and so far the 'jury is still out' as to whether or not it's good for the Kentucky Derby and the sport as a whole.

-Additionally, a new points system has been implemented.
+Additionally, a new points system was implemented in 2013 as part of the qualification redesign.
 Now, the top 3-year-olds will take on more challenging assignments leading up to Derby Day.
-Many are interested in seeing how the changes to the rules will affect the running of the race this year, especially if it will change the odds for some of the top contenders.
+Like the other elements of the new qualification system most horse betting experts are taking a 'wait and see attitude' as to the significance of the changes and especially if it will change the odds for some of the top contenders.

 Placing Bets on the 2014 Kentucky Derby